geistinteractive/sails-filemaker/README.md

 }
 ```

-Each of these settings can be overridden at the individual model level.

 You can create more then one connection to the same server.
 Perhaps you need to connect to a second Database...

 ```javascript